levoxtrip/PKB/docs/topics/strive.md

 - Is there joy, ease and lightness in what I am doing?
 - Would you keep on doing it if nobody would be watching or can see your results?
 - What do you bring other people?
+## Reliability
+Outperform people by being more reliable.
 ## Rewards
 Don't fall for short term rewards.